5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/PMC_Support_(SSDT-PMC)/README.md

 **CREDITS**:

-- Pleasecallmeofficial: who first found this patch
+- Pleasecallmeofficial: who discovered this patch
 - Acidathera for improving the SSDT sample.